EstefaniaExamples/code-with-quarkus/README.md

-This is the demo repository for the talk Is Quarkus in the chasm in 2021?

-The presentation is available at:
+This is the demo repository for the talk **Crossing the chasm: Quarkus case** The presentation is available at:

 https://estefaniaexamples.github.io/code-with-quarkus